GET ORDAINED

 Lead Staff Writer & Illustrator

-Jessica loves digging into the history and magic of ritual, exploring the connections between people and places, and sharing true stories about love and commitment.
-She’s an advocate for marriage equality and individuality.
-When she’s not writing or illustrating for AMM, she enjoys easy hikes, fantasy novels, comics, and traveling.
+Jessica loves exploring the history and magic of ritual, the connections between people and places, and sharing true stories about love and commitment.
+She's an advocate for marriage equality, LGBTQ+ rights, and individuality, and is an ordained Minister with AMM.
+When she’s not writing or illustrating for AMM, she enjoys city hikes, fantasy novels, comics, and traveling.

 How To Officiate By State